nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 # Copyright {.copyright epub:type=copyright-page}

 Rudolph Fisher’s *The Walls of Jericho* was first published in 1928 by Alfred A. Knopf.
 On January 1, 2024, the book entered the public domain, allowing it to be freely reproduced and disseminated.
-This version was transcribed by Neal Caren based on a reprint available on the [Internet Archive](https://archive.org/details/wallsofjericho0000fish).
+This version based on a reprint available on the [Internet Archive](https://archive.org/details/wallsofjericho0000fish).

+The cover image is from Archibol Motley's *Blues*, 1929 (oil on canvas).

 # Dedication {.dedication epub:type=preface}